dachrillz/beautiful-jekyll/_posts/2018-02-10-Tutorial-Stories.md

 | Example: The function should work like the mathematical sin(x) |
 | Test cases: sin(0)=0, sin(2pi)=0, ...				 |
 | Priority: low							 |

+The nice thing about stories is that we can pile them up.
+If you realise that you want a feature, you simply write a story for it.
+We don't have to implemented all of the features and if we realise that we don't want a certain story we simply remove it.
+In later posts it will be elaborated how one can write good quality code in conjunction with using stories.
+(It is related to writing tests and refactoring)

+*In conclusion:*
+Most likely we don't understand the domain of a project fully when we work on it.
+This means that we can't make a full design of the product that we develop in a given instance.
+Therefore we work with what we know now.
+We write stories which are informal descriptions of a feature that we want the product to have.
+We don't fret over implementation details!
+A story is also rarely stupid.
+If we realise that we don't want it later, we simply throw it away.
+Since it was just an informal description anyways, we didn't waste too much time on it.
+Lastly, it is always better to have too many stories than too few.
+This can't be stressed enough, *if we don't like a feature later we simply throw the story away*.
+In later posts I will elaborate how we can keep high code quality while still working in an agile fashion.